What is Osteoporosis?

 Although back pain can be an early symptom of osteoporosis, there are often no symptoms of osteoporosis until a bone breaks after a fall.
 Often, the spine collapses on itself over time and causes a loss of height, back pain, a hump or stooping posture.

-Saint Francis Medical Center’s Womancare in Cape Girardeau offers bone density testing to measure the thickness of the bones in your hip and spine.
+The Saint Francis Breast Care Center in Cape Girardeau offers bone density testing to measure the thickness of the bones in your hip and spine.
 Our physicians will also review your medical history, perform a physical exam, or give a blood test to diagnose osteoporosis.

 Osteoporosis Prevention & Treatment